genomicepidemiology/ARGprofiler/README.md

 ## Good to know

 * In order to save space ARGfinder removes the raw and trimmed reads from each sample.
-* Apart from the regular output files, kma_panres also provides a BAM file with the
+* Apart from the regular output files, kma_panres also provides a BAM file.
 * ARGextender will run until there is nothing more to extend.
 *